OpenImaging/miqa-phase1/README.md

 MIQA has an implementation of active learning.
 It uses MRIQC to extract features out of scans then uses labeled data and Random Forest Regression to evaluate if a dataset meets the standard.

 ## Development
-MIQA can be development on Linux.
+MIQA can be developed on Linux.
 See [development](development.md) for detail.

 ## Deployment
 MIQA can be deployed on any Linux system.
-This repo provided a [solution](devops/docker/README.md) with Docker.
+This repo provides a [solution](devops/docker/README.md) with Docker.

 ## Try out MIQA
-The simplest way to try out MIQA is to follow these steps [here](https://cloud.docker.com/u/kitware/repository/docker/kitware/miqa/general).
+The simplest way to try out MIQA is to follow the steps [here](https://cloud.docker.com/u/kitware/repository/docker/kitware/miqa/general).
 You could also build MIQA from scratch with the [scripts here](devops/docker/README.md).